-In this study, only those soft skills training programs were considered for the study which were carried out with past six months during the time of data collection.
+In this study, only those soft skills training programs were considered for the study which were carried out within the past nine months during the time of data collection.
 The selected soft skills training programs included both indoor and outdoor based designs.
 Regarding the participants, total number of participants was 34, in which, 23 were male and 11 female with the age ranging from 20s to 50s.
+Greenbaum (1998)

-Greenbaum (1998) explains that among the types of focused groups, full group consists of 8 to 10 persons, whereas mini group consists of 4 to 6 persons.
+explains that among the types of focused groups, full group consists of 8 to 10 persons, whereas mini group consists of 4 to 6 persons.
 Hence in this study, both full group and mini groups were used extending from four to nine participants in each group.
 Purposive sampling was done ensuring participation from diverse departments.
-In some FGD sessions, the groups were homogeneous in terms of level (all were at manager level), whereas in others, the groups were heterogeneous, comprising employees from assistant to senior manager.
+In some FGD sessions, the groups were homogeneous in terms of level (all were at Manager level), whereas in others, the groups were heterogeneous, comprising employees from Assistant to Senior Manager.
 Earlier, researches both mentioned use of homogeneous as well as heterogeneous groups in focus group discussion (Carey, 1994; Fern, 1982; McLafferty, 2004).